 *Although JPEG2000 is a helpful analogy, RED's approach has been custom-designed for the needs of high data rate motion capture, and thus cannot be compared directly.
 Specific implementations of JPEG2000 also vary.

 This efficiency is achieved in part because wavelet compression encodes image features at different scales separately.
 A wavelet file therefore contains a low-resolution base image, plus progressively higher resolution components all the way up to the final full-resolution image, which is the net combination of all of these:

 As a result, low-resolution previews can be generated without having to process the entire high-resolution file.
 For example, a quarter resolution preview could be generated from just the above base image plus the leftmost component.
 Wavelets therefore make it easier to directly view and edit large videos on desktop computers.

-Wavelet compression is also better suited to motion capture since it preserves smoother frame-to-frame tonality primarily because it avoids the distracting "macro blocking" effects of other common approaches:
+Wavelet compression is also better suited for motion capture since it preserves smoother frame-to-frame tonality, primarily because it avoids the distracting "macro blocking" effects of other common approaches:

 REDCODE permits a wide range of compression settings to suit your particular storage and usage requirements.
 Settings are specified as file size ratios compared to an equivalent uncompressed data stream, with higher ratios denoting more compression.
-These range from 3:1 all the way up to 18:1, with integer precision throughout this range.
+These range from 2:1 to 22:1 (the exact range depends on the camera), with integer precision throughout this range.

 When in doubt, try capturing sample footage at a range of compression settings to identify what works best for your intended usage and workflow.
-Most are quite surprised at what they can achieve for a given data rate.
+Many people are quite surprised at what they can achieve for a given data rate.

 - Future Proofing.
 R3D® files can be re-converted at a later date to benefit from future improvements in RAW development software, such as with demosaicing algorithms and color science.